wri/gfw/API_Documentation.md

 # Documentation for GFW Layers & Datasets in API

+Generic documentation about how to make get, post, patch and del requests to the api can be found in the [RW-API DOCs](https://resource-watch.github.io/doc-api/index-rw.html).
+This includes basic information about Datasets, Layers, Vocabularies and Metadata.

 ## Dataset Syntax

 Syntax utilised by the front-end which dictate the appearance and behaviour of child layers in the application.